 Friday, August 25, 2023

-This blog is a look at how the classic cartoons (specifically the ones from Warner Bros., though I will try to include examples from other studios and some modern examples) were shown censored on American television, and the occasional rare cases of censorship from other countries and theatrical re-releases.
+"Drawn and Quartered" is a look at how the classic cartoons (specifically the ones from Warner Bros., though I will try to include examples from other studios and some modern examples) were shown censored on American television, and the occasional rare cases of censorship from other countries and theatrical re-releases.

 No comments: